MorganDean464/JT67MOD-Shop/README.md

 # UPDATES

+## June 16th 2022

+* Fixed a bug where the Quad-barreled shotgun reloads when you have 2 shells.
+However, some issues on this is continuing.

 ## June 15th 2022

 * Almost all of the weapon firing sounds (inc. Admin crowbar) has a different pitch when firing.
 * Added an secondary attack on the Quad-barreled shotgun (BETA)
  * For some reason, it reloads when you have 2 shells
- * When you used the secondary attack after firing one shell, it wastes 5 shells.
+ * When you used the secondary attack after firing 1, 2, and 3 shells, it wastes 5, 6, and 7 shells.
  * Magazine counter disappears when you use the secondary attack if you have 3 shells left.
 * Fixed the deploy time on Daewoo K1A